 TOTAL DAYS: 1 | TOTAL HOURS: 6.5

-This course is the first part of a three-course series that covers the skills needed to perform database design and development in Access.
+This course is the second part of a three-course series that covers the skills needed to gain a foundational understanding of Excel.

 Completion of this course will earn 0.575 CEUs.